Obafemi Awolowo University massacre: Student response

-The VC, Professor Wale Omole, had been out of the country on 10 July 1999, the day of the attack, and in his absence, the Deputy VC (Academic), Professor A.E.
-Akingbohungbe, was in charge.
-Soon after his arrival, the VC was summoned to Abuja to report the incident the day after he returned to campus.
-On 14 July, his suspension was announced by the Government."

-Several days later, on 18 July 1999, Prof. Roger Makanjuola was appointed vice chancellor and a replacement for Professor Wale Omole.
-He promised the students of Obafemi Awolowo University he would do everything in his power to bring the perpetrators to justice.
+Vice-Chancellor Wale Omole had been out of the country on the day of the attack.
+Upon returning to campus, he was summoned to Abuja to report the incident.
+On 14 July, his suspension was announced by the government.
+On 18 July, professor Roger Makanjuola was appointed Vice-Chancellor, replacing Omole.
+Makanjuola promised the students of Obafemi Awolowo University he would do everything in his power to bring the perpetrators to justice.
 Firstly he visited the Commissioner of Police, Mr. J.C.
-Nwoye, in Osogbo who raised the issue that the university still hadn't officially reported the murders despite what he said had been repeated requests.
-Prof. Roger Makanjuola summarily wrote and submitted the required paperwork officially reporting the murders.
+Nwoye, in Osogbo, who raised the issue that the university still had yet to officially report the murders despite what he said had been repeated requests.
+Makanjuola then wrote reports and submitted the required paperwork officially reporting the murders.